MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-office-365-proplus.md

 ## Manage updates

-Learn about the different update channels available for Office 365 ProPlus and how to use Configuration Manager to manage updates.
+Learn about the different update channels available for Microsoft 365 Apps and how to use Configuration Manager to manage updates.

 - [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md)